cite-architecture/dse/docs/cex.md

 ---

+Like any other CITE Collection, DSE collections are declared in a CEX `citecollections` block, and include their data in a `citedata` block.

-To serialize DSE data in CEX, define each DSE collection with the three properties `passage`, `imageroi` and `surface`, in addition to the required properties for idetnifying URN and human-readable label.
-Then include in your CEX a `#datamodels` section declaring that your collection follows the DSE data model.
+All CITE collections require properties for identifying URN and human-readable label.
+To implement the DSE model, define each DSE collection with three further properties named `passage`, `imageroi` and `surface`.

+In your CEX, include a `#datamodels` section declaring that your collection follows the DSE data model.
 The following example illustrates these two blocks of a CEX source:

     #!citeproperties